ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

     html_theme_options = (
         {
             "cheatsheet": {
-                "file": "<file name including the extension of the cheat sheet>", "title": "<title of the cheat sheet>",
+                "file": "<filename including the extension of the cheat sheet>", "title": "<title of the cheat sheet>",
                 "version": "<version of the cheat sheet>",
                 "pages": "<list of names for the pages to include the cheat sheet on>",  # Optional